Growing plants in coin bag

 What information will Ritchie Shortt & Tully LLP require to prepare my personal tax returns?

 We send our clients the following letter and attachments.
-If you have misplaced your copy or have just become a client of Ritchie Shortt & Tully LLP, a copy of the letter and attachment is available here: T1 Mailing Letter 2023 and Personal Income Tax Questionnaire 2023.
+If you have misplaced your copy or have just become a client of Ritchie Shortt & Tully LLP, a copy of the letter and attachment is available here: T1 Mailing Letter 2024 and Personal Income Tax Questionnaire 2024.
 These are required for your personal tax return.

-If you require us to report your business or professional activities please use our Business and Professional Activities Worksheet 2023.
+If you require us to report your business or professional activities, please use our Business and Professional Activities Worksheet 2024.
 You can print it out and fill it in.
-Additional information (T2125) in Part 2 of Form T2125 must be reported in 2023 if you earn income from your webpages or websites.
-You must also report the exact or estimated percentage of income generated from the Internet.
-Please see the details here: T1 Internet-Business-Activities.
-If you require us to report your rental income, please complete the rental summary: Real Estate Rental Worksheet 2023.
-You may also find some of our excel worksheets helpful in summarizing your information.
-These can be found in Calculation Tools under the Resources section of the website.
+Additional information must be reported if you earn income from your webpages or websites.
+Please see details here: Internet Business Activities.

 To help you determine if you need to disclose your foreign holdings, please refer to pages 4 to 6 of the form to review the types of specified foreign property that must be included.